mikeknapp/candy-machine/README.md

 ## Free for Personal, Non-Commercial Use.

-Free for personal, non-commercial use.
+This software is entirely free for personal, non-commercial use.
 If you're using it in a business context or for commercial use (i.e. to make money from it), please contact me to arrange a license.
-This helps support my development costs.
+This will help support my development costs.

 ## How to Run on Windows